shadden/rebound/README.md

 This will do the following things

 * It sets various environment variables.
 These determine settings like the compiler optimization flags and which libraries are included (see below).
 * It creates symbolic links to the active modules.
 This allows you to choose from different gravity solvers, boundary conditions, integrators and collision solvers.
-For example, to change the gravity solver from using a tree to direct summation you could change `gravity_tree.c` to `gravity_direct.c`.
+For example, to change the gravity solver from using a tree to direct summation you could change `gravity_tree.c` to `gravity_direct.c` in the Makefile.
 * It creates a symbolic link to the current problem file.
 Each problem file contains the initial conditions and the output routines for the current problem.
-You do not need to change any file in `src/` to create a new problem unless you want to do something very special.
-This keeps the initial conditions and the code itself cleanly separated.
+You do not need to change any file in `src/` when you start working on a new problem unless you want to do something very special.
+This keeps the problem specific initial conditions and the reusable part of code itself nicely separated.
 * It compiles the code and copies the binary into the current directory.

 If something goes wrong, it is most likely the visualization module.
 You can turn it off by deleting the line which contains `OPENGL` in the makefile.
 Of course, you will not see much unless you put in some extra work to visualize the results.